7h3rAm/7h3rAm.github.io/_posts/malsoftware-reverse-ex.md

 reverse-ex Challenge from Coursera's Malicious Software Course
 ==============================================================
 date: 24/Aug/2013
-summary: The recently concluded Malicious Software course on Coursera had an interesting reversing challenge: reverse-ex.
-This is a writeup on how to complete it.
+summary: This is a writeup for an interesting challenge from recently concluded Malicious Software course on Coursera.
 tags: ctf, reversing

 ## Introduction